josafatngoma/Form-Login-Food/README.md

 ![form-login-mobile](https://github.com/josafatngoma/Form-Login-Food/assets/110294216/7d56b7bd-de8e-4b9e-8de2-4ede2cda8be4)

 # Form-Login-Food
-This is a responsive login screen, made just for fun in HTML5 and CSS3
+This is a responsive login screen, made in HTML5 and CSS3